 “Our 40-mile test route gave the (Sublime) CA1 the opportunity to really show its qualities, and it proved to have an impressive appetite for speed.
 Topping off the whole package is the RIDO Lt saddle that has curvier flanks than a typical tri perch.
 It puts you a little higher than you might be with a flat saddle but is fantastically comfortable, even when you’re pitched forward on the aerobars for long periods.”

 “The RLt is the sleeker performance version of Rido’s R2 saddle.
-It shares the R2’s ‘Pressure Shift Geometry’ (firmer, more arched flanks that support your sit bone and raise your perineum to reduce pressure and any accompanying numbness), but fortunately not the
+It shares the R2’s ‘Pressure Shift Geometry’ (firmer, more arched flanks that support your sit bone and raise your perineum to reduce pressure and any accompanying numbness), but fortunately not the bulky appearance and weight.
+The RLt is a lot better looking and tips the 220 scales at a competitive 226g.

 “An hour or so later I’d cycled and made adjustments and experienced a funny lack of pain or discomfort.
 Could this be the answer?
 Next day I took the saddle to Wycombe for a hilly three-hour sportive to test the manufacturers’ claim that the design improves your climbing.
 Once again, I was impressed and pain-free after two hours, soaked to the skin and still impressed after three.